A vacation is supposed to be about taking a break…

 Go With a Guide

 Skilled guides can make your safari more memorable and safe.
-They know where to go for the best viewing opportunities and provide excellent commentary.
+They know where to go for the best viewing opportunities and provide excellent commentary as well as safari safety tips.
 More importantly, they understand animal behaviour.
 They will notice if an animal is getting agitated, and will slowly back away.
 As a last resort, they carry weapons if a dangerous situation should occur.

-If you go on your own, be sure to carefully read the safety information provided by the park and follow the instructions.
+If you go on your own, be sure to carefully read the safari safety tips provided by the park and follow the instructions.

 Just like in school, there’s no running in a safari camp located within a game reserve.
 When you run, you are acting like prey.
 Wild animals will, instinctively, want to chase you.
 Similarly, don’t walk alone, especially at night.
 Don’t get separated from your herd.